 Designed with hybrid shooters in mind, it also delivers sharp 4K video at up to 60fps, along with a choice of 10-bit modes.
 Its vari-angle display supports touch for all functions, from tracking to autofocus to full menu navigation, and the well-thought-out ergonomics/interfaces make it easy to switch between video and stills shooting.
 Low light performance is excellent for both photo and video content thanks to a native ISO range of 100-102,400 that can be further expanded to 204,800.

 Aimed at Instagram and Youtube users, Nikon’s first-ever APS-C mirrorless camera comes with a series of built-in tools that make it easy to edit and share your content on the go.
 In addition to wi-fi and Bluetooth, there’s a flip-down rear display for selfies and vlogging, as well as an impressive collection of creative filters and effects to choose from, all of which can be applied to both photos and videos.

 Other than that, the Z 50 is a crop-sensor camera with a 20.9-megapixel CMOS sensor and the same Z-mount system as the company’s Z6 and Z7 full-frame mirrorless cameras.
 It can shoot 4K video at 30 fps and full HD at up to 120 fps, and its deep, chunky grip makes for a superior handling experience.
 Small, lightweight, and easy to use, it’s perfectly suited for travel and street photography.

 Sony Alpha 7S III

 And despite the limited 12.1MP sensor, the stills look amazing.
-It may not offer the resolution for huge prints, but for some, the unprecedented speed and low-light capabilities, along with a newly developed image processor, more than make up for it.
+It may not offer the resolution for huge prints, but for some, the unprecedented speed, low-light capabilities, and a newly developed image processor more than make up for it.